-This report includes a Test of Significance (5-part test) for the Endangered Long-nosed Bandicoot population at North Head and other Threatened Species, Populations or Endangered

-Ecological Communities that may be impacted by the proposal.
+This report includes a Test of Significance (5-part test) for the Endangered Long-nosed Bandicoot population at North Head and other Threatened Species, Populations or Endangered Ecological Communities that may be impacted by the proposal.
 The Impact Assessment section of this report addresses these clauses.

-1.2.6 State Environmental Planning Policies and Sydney Regional Environmental Plans
+1.2.5 State Environmental Planning Policies and Sydney Regional Environmental Plans

-The SEPPs and SREPs which are relevant to Northern Beaches LGA and which may be relevant to this proposal are SEPP 19 Bushland in Urban Areas and Sydney Regional Environmental Plan (Sydney Harbour Catchment) (SREP SHC) 2005 (which amends SEPP No 56 Sydney Harbour Foreshores and Tributaries).
+The SEPPs and SREPs which are relevant to Northern Beaches LGA and which may be relevant to this proposal are Sydney Regional Environmental Plan (Sydney Harbour Catchment) (SREP SHC) 2005 (which amends SEPP No 56 Sydney Harbour Foreshores and Tributaries).